 80. Tank Man, Jeff Widener, 1989.

 The photograph depicting a simple Chinese man with a string bag, opposing tanks, flew around the world, becoming a symbol of what was called “a protest against the tyranny of a totalitarian state.”
-The photo was printed by hundreds of newspapers and magazines all over the world and was featured on television news.
+The photo was printed by hundreds of newspapers and magazines worldwide and was featured on television news.
 In April 1998, the American Time magazine included The Tank Man on the list of the 100 most influential people of the 20th century.

-Jeff Widener took the photo from his hotel balcony a day after the Tiananmen Square massacre: he noticed the rebel came out in front of the lead tank of the column and for several minutes did not allow them to drive on.
+Jeff Widener took the photo from his hotel balcony a day after the Tiananmen Square massacre: he noticed the rebel came out in front of the column’s lead tank and for several minutes did not allow them to drive on.
 This photo didn’t change the course of history.
 The name of the brave man is unknown, and this incognito makes it even more thrilling.

 81. Untitled (Cowboy), Richard Prince, 1989.